kc596/flats-and-flatmates/README.md

 1. Find better way of crawling recent post only.
 Research ways/APIs to find the same.
 2. Automatic chromedriver download.
 3. Regular expression instead of keyword match.
+4. Semantic analysis to get the summary of entire post in few lines?

 ```
 If you face any problem in using this program or find any error, feel free to create an issue.
 I will try my best to look into it in my free time.